khunspoonzi/prospective-plutus-pioneers/lecture02/1_Low-Level-Untyped-On-Chain-Validation-Scripts.md

 4. **I** taking an Integer
 5. **B** taking a ByteString

-Keep in mind that each of the five constructors above is essentially a function with an arbitrary number of parameters that returns the value of Data.
+Keep in mind that each of the five constructors above is essentially a function with an arbitrary number of parameters that returns the value of type Data.

+The "deriving" keyword above is used to derive the behaviour of Data from existing type classes, i.e.:

+- Show
+- Eq
+- Ord
+- Generic
+- NFData

+Two deriving clauses are used in conjuction with two [deriving strategies](https://typeclasses.com/ghc/deriving-strategies), which specify which deriving mechanism to use for the type classes listed in each clause.

 More information on Haskell types and typeclasses can be found [here](http://learnyouahaskell.com/making-our-own-types-and-typeclasses#algebraic-data-types).

 ## More Notes Soon...